JustTanwa/netsuite-mcp-custom-tool/README.md

 Node.js is popular JavaScript runtime and it comes with a populate package manager called `npm`.
 Since VS Code native MCP server can only connect to a remote MCP server where you can set up the redirect URI, it is not possible to use it in this case due to the fact that it is currently not possible to create an integration record in Netsuite and one must piggy-back of the Claude AI's one.
 So, comes to rescue a Node package called `mcp-remote@latest` used to call the MCP server remotely rather than locally.

-Only configuration to the `.vscode/mcp.json` is need to run the Node Pack Execute (npx) command to run that package for when MCP Server is running.
+Only configuration to the `.vscode/mcp.json` is needed, this is so that vscode can run the Node Pack Executor (npx) command to run that package mentioned above.

-One package you need to install is the SuiteCloud Development Framework CLI, this achieved through `npm install -g @oracle/suitecloud-cli` so the command `suitecloud` would be available for you to set up NetSuite project and deploy them.
+One package you need to install is the SuiteCloud Development Framework CLI, this achieved through `npm install -g @oracle/suitecloud-cli`, this is done so that the command `suitecloud` would be available for you to set up NetSuite project, link the NetSuite account and deploy the Custom Tool.

 ## List of Predefined MCP Tools

 Although you can list the available tools by sending a JSON-RPC 2.0 to the MCP with the method = `tools/list`, NetSuite does not return which fields are required.
-So I have included the link to official docs here, [List of tools](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/T_section_8204806632_1.html#T_subsect_8204806633_1) and additionally you can see the sample tools implementation on their github repository [MCP Sample Tools](https://github.com/oracle-samples/netsuite-suitecloud-samples/tree/main/MCP-Sample-Tools)
+So I have included the link to official docs here, [List of tools](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/T_section_8204806632_1.html#T_subsect_8204806633_1) and additionally you can see the sample tools implementation on their github repository [MCP Sample Tools](https://github.com/oracle-samples/netsuite-suitecloud-samples/tree/main/MCP-Sample-Tools).

+## Custom Tool SuiteScript

+This script is new, it allows you to use most of standard NetSuite N modules (with exception to http, https and search) to implement some custom logic that you would like the AI client to be able to do on the user's behalf.
+For this example, I took the sample code from official [NetSuite Custom Tool](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/T_section_0724071739_1.html#T_subsect_13192014863_1) to make sure that I can get it working before playing around with creating my own functions.
+I wanted to test if the `N/sftp` would work so I decided that would be part of the use case I will explore, the idea was if NetSuite was connected to some SFTP (or multiple), a user could prompt AI to fetch files for them and do certain things with said files.
+It was quite intuitive to write those Custom Tool scripts, with the addition of having to create a schema for the functions.

 ## Challenges